-TVA Group Inc. ("TVA Group," "TVA" or the "Corporation"), a subsidiary of Quebecor Media Inc. ("QMI" or the "parent corporation"), is a communications company with operations in three business segments: Broadcasting & Production, Magazines, and Film Production & Audiovisual Services.
+TVA Group Inc. ("TVA Group," "TVA" or the "Corporation"), a subsidiary of Quebecor Media Inc. ("QMI" or the "parent corporation"), is a communications company with operations in three business segments: Broadcasting & Production, Magazines and Film Production & Audiovisual Services.
 In the Broadcasting & Production segment, the Corporation creates, produces and broadcasts entertainment, information and public affairs programming, distributes audiovisual products and films, and is engaged in commercial production.
-It operates North America's largest private French-language television network as well as seven specialty services.
-TVA Group also holds a minority interest in the Évasion specialty service.
+It operates North America's largest private French-language television network as well as nine specialty services, since acquiring effective control of the "Zeste" and "Évasion" channels on February 13, 2019.
+Prior to that date, it held a minority interest in the Canal Évasion specialty service.
 In the Magazines segment, TVA Group publishes over 50 titles, making it Quebec's largest magazine publisher.
-The Film Production & Audiovisual Services segment provides soundstage and equipment rental as well as postproduction, visual effects and distribution services.
+The Film Production & Audiovisual Services segment provides soundstage, mobile unit and production equipment rental services as well as postproduction, visual effects and distribution services.
 The Corporation's Class B shares are listed on the Toronto Stock Exchange under the ticker symbol TVA.B.

-This Management's Discussion and Analysis covers the Corporation's main activities during the year ended December 31, 2017, and the major year-over-year changes.
-The Corporation's consolidated financial statements for the years ended December 31, 2017, 2016 and 2015 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis covers the Corporation's main activities during the year ended December 31, 2018, and the major year-over-year changes.
+The Corporation's consolidated financial statements for the years ended December 31, 2018, 2017 and 2016 have been prepared in accordance with International Financial Reporting Standards ("IFRS").

 All amounts presented in this Management's Discussion and Analysis are in Canadian dollars.
-This Management's Discussion and Analysis should be read in conjunction with the information in the consolidated financial statements for the financial year ended December 31, 2017.
+This Management's Discussion and Analysis should be read in conjunction with the information in the consolidated financial statements for the financial year ended December 31, 2018.